-It’s very important not to deny that your fear exists, except it and understand that fear is reducing the quality of your life, (depending on what that fear is) don’t deny that the problem exists.
+It’s very important not to deny that your fear exists.
+Except it and understand that the fear is reducing the quality of your life, (depending on what that fear is) don’t deny that the problem exists.

 Pick it apart

-If you can really think about your fear, pick it apart and analyze it, that understanding alone may help to reduce the fear that you have and the control it has over your life.
+If you can really think about your fear, pick it apart and analyse it.
+That understanding alone may help to reduce the fear that you have, and the control it has over your life.

 Face your fear

 This is going to be the best and most effective way to overcome your fear, whatever you’re afraid of, you must face it head on.
 Once you do face your fear, no matter whether the outcome is a positive one or negative one, the experience can be very liberating.
 Once that you realize that you can overcome your fears, you start to see the potential for yourself, it can even become an additive experience.